cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 The following is a detailed step-by-step example of how test retries will work:

 1. A test runs for the first time.
-If it passes, Cypress will move forward with any remaining tests as expected.
+If the test passes, Cypress will move forward with any remaining tests as expected.

     🖼 Insert screenshot

-2. If the test fails, it will inform users that the first attempt failed and it will attempt to run the test a second time.
+2. If the test fails, Cypress will inform you that the first attempt failed and will attempt to run the test a second time.

     🖼 Insert screenshot

-3. If the test succeed after the second try, Cypress will continue with any remaining tests.
+3. If the test passes after the second try, Cypress will continue with any remaining tests.

     🖼 Insert screenshot